thiagontnx/SecurityBootcamp/optional/infection/im.rst

    Infection Monkey will require approximately 10 minutes to discover machines on the network.

 #.
 Select **Infection Map**.
-This provides a visual map of the discovered machines, expoloits, etc. You can also view the *Security Reports* while it is running, but I suggest waiting until the scan has completed.
+This provides a visual map of the discovered machines, exploits, etc. You can also view the *Security Reports* while it is running, but I suggest waiting until the scan has completed.
 This will provide more complete information on the findings.

    .. figure:: images/image022.png